khubabshams/khubabshams/README.md

 ## ⚡ About me

-- A passionate Python enthusiast and skilled Odoo ERP developer, I specialise in creating easy-to-use applications and dynamic web solutions.
-With a MIS degree, a love for simplicity, and a proud support of Man Utd 😈.
-I'm excited to bring my expertise and dedication to your team, and together, let's achieve great things.
+- Experienced Python and Odoo ERP developer with an MIS degree and a proven track record in developing, testing, integrating, and deploying solutions.
+Collaborative team player with strong communication, accountability, and problem-solving skills..
+Man Utd supporter 😈.

 ## 🔭 Education